Hyperflux: Pruning Reveals Importance: Ablation Studies

 \subsection{\(\eta_t\) values and regrowth}

 We analyze regrowth behavior for several values of \(\eta_t\).
-At regrowth stage, we scale \(\eta_t\) with \(5, 10, 20, 30\) for VGG-19 on CIFAR-100 to observe the behavior of regrowth stage.
+At regrowth stage, we scale \(\eta_t\) by \(5, 10, 20, 30\) for VGG-19 on CIFAR-100 to observe the behavior of regrowth stage.
 Our findings are summarized in Figure~\ref{fig:appendix_theta_scaler_vs_regrowth}.
 As \(\eta_t\) increases so does the number of regrown weights.
-However, we note that after a point, generally about an increase of \(50\%\) in remaining parameters, the effects of regrowth start to be diminished and starts introducing noise in the performance, while also regrowing more weights.
+However, we note that after a point, generally about an increase of \(50\%\) in remaining parameters, the effects of regrowth start to diminish and introduce noise in the performance, while also regrowing more weights.